srsran/srsRAN_4G/README.md

  * SR support
  * Periodic and Aperiodic CQI feedback support
  * Standard S1AP and GTP-U interfaces to the Core Network
+ * 150 Mbps DL in 20 MHz MIMO TM3/TM4 with commercial UEs
- * Tested up to 75 Mbps DL in SISO configuration with commercial UEs
+ * 75 Mbps DL in SISO configuration with commercial UEs

 srsENB has been tested and validated with the following handsets:
  * LG Nexus 5